acousticrobot/web-16/_pages/toki-pona/lesson-05c-commands.md

 It is somewhat different from the containers we have see so far, because when we write the sentence out, the name comes before the _o_.
 This is an exception to the block order rules.

 Later on we will see one one other container, _la_, that reverses the block order rules in this way.
 These exceptions shouldn't be too hard to get used to.
-Just remember that the _o_ refers to this subject so the subject rests inside the _o_, just as prepsitions refer to the direct objects they contain.
+Just remember that the _o_ refers to this subject so the subject rests inside the _o_, just as prepositions refer to the direct objects they contain.

-### addressing People
+### addressing people

 {% include image_and_caption.html image="/images/t47_tokipona/kamasona/t47_kaso09_31.jpg" caption="jan Niki o, mama meli li awen e sina." %}